GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If debugging is the process of removing software bugs, then programming must be the process of putting them in.
+> ### In the case of the Analytical Engine, we have undoubtedly to lay out a certain capital of analytical labour in one particular line, but this is in order that the engine may bring us in a much larger return in another line.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Ada Lovelace*

 ---
 ## 🏎 Quick Facts